-SALT LAKE CITY — Along one wall of Russell J. Stewart’s laboratory at the sits a saltwater tank containing a strange object: a rock-hard lump the size of a soccer ball, riddled with hundreds of small holes.
+SALT LAKE CITY — Along one wall of Russell J. Stewart’s laboratory at the University of Utah sits a saltwater tank containing a strange object: a rock-hard lump the size of a soccer ball, riddled with hundreds of small holes.

 It has the look of something that fell from outer space, but its origins are earthly, the intertidal waters of the California coast.
 It’s a home of sorts, occupied by a colony of Phragmatopoma californica, otherwise known as the sandcastle worm.